About the School of Nursing at Sharon

 - Assigned faculty advisement for each student to increase completion ( Class of 2021: 74%, 2020: 45%, 2019: 88% ).

 Note: No student graduated in 2014 due to an updated curriculum and change to an annual May graduation date.

 - Master’s prepared faculty with diverse clinical experience.

 - Simulation Lab

-Acceptance to Sharon Regional Medical Center's School of Nursing is coordinated by the program’s admission committee and is comprised of two steps: Taking the pre-entrance ATI TEAS test (more information below) and completing the printable application (also listed below).
+Acceptance to Sharon Regional Medical Center's School of Nursing is coordinated by the program’s admission committee and is comprised of two steps: Taking the pre-entrance ATI TEAS test (more information below) and completing the online application (also listed below).
 For more information, please refer to the School of Nursing catalog found on the main page of the School of Nursing website.

 Requests for information may be mailed to: